Ancurio/mkxp/steamshim/README.md

 which should be compatible with Windows, further modified  (not by much, at the moment) for mkxp-z.

 The key word, at the moment, is *"should"*.
-While it works fine on Unix, I found the Win32 code to be basically completely nonfunctional, and after some changes it will form the pipes just fine but will crash when the callback from requesting stats is called.
+While it works fine on Unix, I found the Win32 code to be basically completely nonfunctional.
+After some changes it will form the pipes and spawn the process just fine, but steam_api will raise a memory access violation once it calls the shim's callbacks.

 ## Original Steamshim README: